dmitryelj/RPi-P2000Receiver/README.md

 Download and install Python 3

-Install additional components: pip.exe install Pillow tzlocal
+Install additional components: pip.exe install Pillow tzlocal requests numpy

 Download and install RTL-SDR libraries (rtl-fm is required to be installed)